-For women, and especially women over the age of 40, depression is complicated by the addition of hormonal changes and thyroid issues, changing of social pressures, and one additional factor that many don’t recognize or talk about, which is the female’s body unique response to stress.
-The female’s body natural response to stress has a significant impact on depression.
+For women, and especially women over the age of 40, depression is complicated by the addition of hormonal changes and thyroid issues, changing of social pressures, and one additional factor that many don’t recognize or talk about, which is the female’s body unique response to stress, which has a significant impact on depression.

-Depression affects every part of your life, including physical, emotional and mental health.
+Depression affects every part of your life, including physical, emotional, and mental health.
 It especially affects the relationships around you.
 If left untreated, it can seriously affect your finances and your career as well.
 Depression isn’t something that you can just “snap out of”.
 However, it’s really important to realize that you are not in your struggle alone and that you’re not abnormal.
-In fact women are nearly twice as likely than men to suffer from depression.
+In fact women are nearly twice as likely to suffer from depression compared to men.
 This rate is much higher for women over the age of 40.

 New Statistics on Depression

-- New statistics released by the Center for Disease Control (CDC) shows that one in eight middle-aged women in the United States has depression.
+- New statistics released by the Center for Disease Control (CDC) shows that one in eight middle-aged women in the United States suffers from depression.

 - Women aged 40 to 59 have the highest rate of depression out of any group based on age and gender in the United States.
-In fact they have an incredible 30% higher likelihood of experiencing depression than other groups.
+In fact they have an incredible 30% higher likelihood of experiencing depression compared to other groups.